faisalsehar786/packges_delivery_backend_node/README.md

-# Støtte REST API
+# HYHM REST API

-It is a REST API for Støtte system.
+It is a REST API for HYHM system.

 ## Description

-This API provides the backend functionality for the Støtte App, Støtte Org Panel & Støtte Admin Panel.
+This API provides the backend functionality for the HYHM App, HYHM Org Panel & HYHM Admin Panel.

 ## Getting Started